owainlewis/akka-gateway/README.md

 # Switch

-Switch is a library for writing bespoke API Gateways using AKka HTTP.
-It supports
+Switch is a library for writing bespoke API Gateways using Akka HTTP.

 ## Running the examples